jeussantiago/CoinCompanions/README.md

 ### Benefits and Efficiency

 By applying the Simplify Debt Algorithm, the group of 5 friends managed to settle their debts with only 3 transactions, even though there were originally 5 imbalanced accounts.
 This algorithm minimizes the number of transactions required, making it an efficient and fair way to settle debts among a group of individuals.

+### Issues

+Since the algorithm converges towards the center of a list, you get cases where it creates more transactions for a user than they have created in expenses.
+One such case is:

+[-10, -8, -8, 1, 8, 8, 9]

+We notice that if we match up a pair of collector who is owed $8 and a debtor who owes 8 for 2 people each, we can be left with [-10, 1, 9].
+We can now see that both debtors just have to pay the one collector.

+The min number of transactions here is 4.

+However, with our algorithm, the min number of transactions comes out to 6 because it converges towards the center.
+It fulfills the needs of those on the outer before moving closer to the center..

 ---